 The Prize Target for Every NFL Team in Free Agency

 When the Super Bowl is over, many fans dive right into the NFL draft cycle.
 Before we can start pumping out daily mock drafts, though, we need the dust from free agency to settle.
-According to Spotrac, the average NFL team already has $36 million of open cap space going into the 2018 offseason, even before cap casualties are announced.
+According to Spotrac, teams have an average of $36 million of open cap space going into the 2018 offseason, and that's before cap casualties are announced.

 Only two teams, the Philadelphia Eagles and Pittsburgh Steelers, are over the cap at the moment, while just two others, the Kansas City Chiefs and Miami Dolphins, have less than $10 million in cap room.
 Just about anyone can be in the market for at least one splash free agent in 2018.
 On March 14, teams will begin to sign those outside free agents and bring back their own.